Giovanni Gronchi: President (1955–1962)

 In 1955 Luigi Einaudi's term as first President of the Italian Republic came to an end, and Parliament had to choose his successor.
-The new Secretary of the DC, Amintore Fanfani, was promoting for the job the liberal Cesare Merzagora, who was then President of the Senate.
-However the extreme right-wing of the party – led by Giuseppe Pella, Guido Gonella, Salvatore Scoca and Giulio Andreotti – joined hands with the trade-unionist left – led by Giovanni Pastore, Giorgio Bo and Achille Marazza – in an "uprising" against the party leadership, in order to get Giovanni Gronchi ("Parliament's man") elected instead.
+The new Secretary of the DC, Amintore Fanfani, was promoting the liberal Cesare Merzagora for the job, who was then president of the Senate.
+However, the right-wing of the party – led by Giuseppe Pella, Guido Gonella, Salvatore Scoca and Giulio Andreotti – joined hands with the trade-unionist left – led by Giovanni Pastore, Giorgio Bo and Achille Marazza – in an "uprising" against the party leadership, in order to get Gronchi ("Parliament's man") elected instead.
 The move had the support of the Communist and Socialist parties, and also of the monarchic and neo-fascist right.
 After a bitter battle and the final crumbling of the centrist front, on 29 April 1955 Gronchi was elected President of the Republic with 658 votes out of 883.
 He was the first Catholic politician to become Head of the Italian State.

 His period in office lasted until 1962.
 It was marked by the ambition to bring about a gradual "opening to the left", whereby the Socialists and the Communist Party would be brought back into the national government, and Italy would abandon NATO, becoming a non-aligned country.
 There was however stiff parliamentary opposition to this project, particularly by the small Italian Liberal Party, which was deemed a necessary ingredient of any viable majority.

 In an attempt to escape the deadlock, in 1959 Gronchi appointed as prime minister a trusted member of his own Catholic left-wing faction, Fernando Tambroni, sending him to Parliament with a "President’s government" but no pre-arranged majority.
-However Tambroni found himself surviving in Parliament only thanks to neo-fascist votes.
+However, Tambroni found himself surviving in Parliament only thanks to neo-fascist votes.
 This unforeseen "opening to the right" had serious consequences.
-In 1960 there were bad riots in several towns of Italy, particularly at Genoa, Licata and Reggio Emilia, where the police opened fire on demonstrators, killing five people.
+In 1960 there were bad riots in several towns in Italy, particularly at Genoa, Licata and Reggio Emilia, where the police opened fire on demonstrators, killing five people.
 The Tambroni government thus ended in ignominy; forced to resign, it was followed by an all-DC government, with a traditionally centrist parliamentary majority.

-The unhappy Tambroni experiment tarnished Gronchi's reputation for good, and until the end of his period of office he remained a lame-duck President.
+The unhappy Tambroni experiment tarnished Gronchi's reputation for good, and until the end of his period of office, he remained a lame-duck President.
 In 1962 he attempted to get a second mandate, with the powerful help of Enrico Mattei, but the attempt failed and Antonio Segni was elected instead.
 As he ceased to be Head of State, he became a life senator by right, according to the Italian Constitution.
 He died in Rome on 17 October 1978 at the age of 91.

+During Gronchi’s presidency, Italy also witnessed the formal end of its colonial era.
+In 1960, the former Italian Somaliland, which had been under United Nations trusteeship since 1950, gained independence as part of the new Somali Republic, marking the definitive end of the Italian Empire.